Planning Committee meetings

-Please address these to the Assistant Director of Growth, Climate and Regeneration and email them to the relevant area team (use the South Northants area address for Strategic Committee applications):
+Please address these to the Assistant Director of Planning and email them to [email protected].

 Call‐ins must be based on valid and relevant planning grounds and any issue relating to the propriety of the specified planning grounds will be determined by the Monitoring Officer.
 By making a call-in request, a Member is indicating that they consider the issues require debate by the Planning Committee.

 A Member who has called-in a planning application is expected to attend the Planning Committee meeting at which the application they referred is to be discussed, to address the Planning Committee and explain their views on the application and expand on their call-in reasons.

 Members are expected to attend and speak at a planning committee meeting that considers a planning application they have called-in.
 If a member cannot attend, they should endeavour to ask another member to attend on their behalf or submit a written statement to Democratic Services no later than 24 hours before the start of the meeting.
 An application that has been called in will still be considered by a planning committee if the member does not attend or does not submit a written statement in lieu of attending.